margo/specification/system-design/specification/margo-devices/device-requirements.md

 All workload hosting devices MUST provide the following components:

-- at least one supported deployment type
+- At least one supported deployment type
-- at least one supported workload runtime
+- At least one supported workload runtime
 - An OTEL collector

 > Note: See [device capabilities](../margo-management-interface/device-capabilities.md) for the supported deployment types and runtimes.